 - The work may be visible from nearby roads and properties.

-- The first phase of these surveys will start in November 2019 and continue until March 2020.
+- The second phase of these surveys will start in April 2020 and continue until October 2020.

 - Most of the work will take place Monday to Friday 8am – 6pm with the possibility of some weekends.